-Veeam Backup for Microsoft Office 365 uses the following components to connect to Exchange organizations and pass the authentication process:
+Veeam Backup for Microsoft Office 365 uses the following components to connect to Microsoft Exchange and Microsoft SharePoint organizations:

-- Exchange Web Services (EWS) and PowerShell to connect to on-premises Exchange organizations.
+- Exchange Web Services (EWS) and PowerShell to connect to On-Premises Microsoft Exchange organizations.

 Using Exchange Web Services (EWS)

-When transferring data using EWS, the SSL connection is always established.
+When transferring data using EWS, a SSL connection is always established.

 When transferring data using PowerShell, two methods are possible:

 This method is recommended by Microsoft as it provides secure communication of user credentials (account and password) inside the encrypted SSL channel.
 For more information. see Connect to Exchange Online PowerShell.

 $Session = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://outlook.office365.com/powershell-liveid/ -Credential $UserCredential -Authentication Basic -AllowRedirection

 - Use SPN (Service Principal Name) and Kerberos authentication.